bcmi/libcom/README.md

 The visualization results can be found in `results` folder.

 ### Download pretrained models
 During using the toolbox, the pretrained models and related files will be automatically downloaded to the installation directory.
-Note downloading the pretrained models may take some time when you first call some models, especially `ControlComModel` and `PainterlyHarmonizationModel`.
+Note downloading the pretrained models may take some time when you first call some models, especially `ShadowGenerationModel`, `ControlComModel`, and `PainterlyHarmonizationModel`.

 Alternatively, you can download these files from [[Modelscope]](https://modelscope.cn/models/bcmizb/Libcom_pretrained_models/files) or [[Huggingface]](https://huggingface.co/BCMIZB/Libcom_pretrained_models/tree/main) in advance, and move them to the installation directory.